 1. Is there any scientific proof that essential oils really work?

 Overwhelmingly, yes.
-Even though essential oil therapy bears the lingering stereotype of airy-fairy nonsense in some circles, the medical community 🩺 has largely accepted it as a reliable treatment for a variety of conditions, including the treatment of acne and other skin conditions.
+Even though essential oils skin care bears the lingering stereotype of airy-fairy nonsense in some circles, the medical community ? has largely accepted it as a reliable treatment for a variety of conditions, including the treatment of acne and other skin conditions.

 Medical studies say "Yes, essential oils could help acne-prone skin"

-Medical journals such as the International Journal of Cosmetic Science, the International Journal of Antimicrobial Agents, and the American Journal of Clinical Dermatology have published various research articles and studies on this topic.
+Medical journals such as the International Journal of Cosmetic Science, the International Journal of Antimicrobial Agents, and the American Journal of Clinical Dermatology have published various research articles and studies on essential oil acne spot treatments.

 2.What causes acne, and how can essential oils help?